How to Become A Backend Developer in 2026: Explore Top Skills

 Kubernetes

 Kubernetes manages the deployment, scaling, and maintenance of containerised applications.
-It allows companies to scale microservices in an automated way, making it a leading orchestrator for containers.
+It enables the scaling of microservices in a fully automated manner, and that's what makes it a leading orchestrator for containers.

 GitHub Actions and Jenkins

-GitHub Actions and Jenkins are popular CI/CD tools used to automate testing and deployments.
-Their biggest advantage is that they accelerate development by eliminating manual processes and ensuring continuous quality.
+GitHub Actions and Jenkins are popular Continuous Integration/Deployment tools which automate testing and deployments.
+The biggest advantage of using them is that they speed up development by eliminating manual processes, thereby ensuring continuous quality.

 Security and Monitoring

-If you are going to work on a website that handles personal data, you will need to protect it against malicious attacks.
-Knowledge of latest security and cyberattack monitoring techniques will be crucial.
+If you are going to work on a website that handles personal data, you will have to keep it safe from any malicious attack.
+Knowledge of the latest security and cyber-attack monitoring techniques is an important asset.

 About the Author